 Sheffield spent 12 years coaching as a Mean Green track & field assistant coach from 1996 to 2007 before departing for an opportunity to be the performance coach at the Michael Johnson Training Center in McKinney, Texas.

-Under Sheffield’s guidance as the sprints and hurdles coach at North Texas, his athletes established or tied over 20 school records and earned more than 70 all-conference awards.
-The Mean Green won four team championships while Sheffield was on staff, two on each of the men’s and women’s side.
+Under Sheffield’s guidance as the sprints and hurdles coach at North Texas, his athletes established or tied over 20 school records and earned more than 70 all-conference awards from 1996-2007.
+The Mean Green won four team championships with Sheffield on staff, two each on the men’s and women’s sides.

 He brings enhanced credentials through his work at the Michael Johnson Training Center where he focused on improving the ability of his athletes to integrate linear speed concepts through biomechanics, motor control and performance analysis.

 Sheffield began his coaching career as a volunteer assistant at LSU in 1988.
 The Tigers went on to win a string of 11 consecutive NCAA Indoor and Outdoor Championships.
 He also coached national-caliber athletes with Nike-sponsored teams in Texas and along the Atlantic coast before his first stint at North Texas.

 A native of Dallas, Sheffield was one of the top-five hurdlers in the state while attending Skyline High School and attended UTA on scholarship as a high hurdler.